Heinz Baked Beans: Production method

 Heinz Baked Beans are produced by sealing raw haricot beans and tomato sauce in the cans, which are then placed in large pressure cookers.
 This gives the sauce its thick consistency and ensures a long shelf life for the product.

-A standard 415g can will contain an average of 465 beans.
+A standard 415g can contains an average of 465 beans.

 Beanz Museum

 Heinz opened the Beanz Museum as a pop-up exhibit in Covent Garden, London, between 30 August and 1 September 2019.
 It contained an interactive immersive exhibit about the history of Heinz Baked Beans to mark their 150th anniversary.